Cosmian/mpc_rust_template/README.md

 cargo scaffold https://github.com/Cosmian/mpc_rust_template.git
 ```

-Follow the instructions displayed in your terminal to launch, emulate and test your first Rust MPC program.
+Follow the instructions displayed in your terminal to launch, to emulate and to test your first Rust MPC program.

 ## Editing and testing